yulong112/DFSG/README.md

 The paper is available now at https://ieeexplore.ieee.org/document/11627194

-If this work is helpful to you, please citing our work as follows:
+If this work is helpful to you, please cite our paper as follows:

 L. Yu, J. Li, A. Plaza and L. Zhuo, "Multi-scale Meets Active Learning: A Deep Graph Fusion Paradigm for Hyperspectral Image Classification," in IEEE Transactions on Image Processing, vol. 35, pp. 8619-8634, 2026, doi: 10.1109/TIP.2026.3715847.